 Max has studied under Sigmund Freud and is interested in the psychology of the criminal mind.
 He has plenty of insights into the case but his observations and deductions don’t go down well with the old-school copper — at least not to start with.

-"Freud has all these new ideas about human behaviour that are exciting to Max," says Matthew, 30.
+"Freud has all these new ideas about human behaviour that are exciting to Max," says Matthew, 30, who we spoke to when the show originally went out.
 "And when he gets something in his head, he follows it through, much to the dismay of Oskar.
 They are in a long line of odd couples that we have seen in films over the years."

 As the investigation takes the pair into the seedy parts of Vienna and also into its high society, Oskar begins to realise that Max’s ability to build up a profile of the killer may be the key to solving the murder.
 But others view the new science of psychoanalysis as disreputable and dangerous, not least because its main proponent, Freud, is of Jewish descent.